munificent/game-programming-patterns/book/component.markdown

 Some component systems take this even farther.
 Instead of a `GameObject` that contains its components, the game entity is just an ID, a number.
 Then you maintain separate collections of components where each one knows the ID of the entity its attached to.

 These [entity component systems](http://en.wikipedia.org/wiki/Entity_component_system) take decoupling components to the extreme and let you add new components to an entity without the entity even knowing.
+The <a href="data-locality.html" class="pattern">Data Locality</a> chapter has more details.

 </aside>